mgnsk/evcache/README.md

 The cache provides an eviction callback for each record which can be used to safely close stored values like network connections after all usage has stopped.
-The usage is tracked by returning a waitgroup wrapped in `io.Closer` whenever a record is read which if closed calls `wg.Done()` on the record.
-If a record is evicted or expires while there are active users, a new record may be stored under the same key while the old record exists only referenced by active users.
+The usage is tracked by returning a waitgroup wrapped in `io.Closer` whenever a record is read which if closed calls `wg.Done()`.
+If a record is evicted or expires while there are active users, a new record may be stored under the same key while the old record value still exists referenced by active users and awaiting eviction callback.
-The eviction callback for the old record waits for its waitgroup.